CEVE 592 - MODELING & ANALYSIS OF NET SYS

 Long Title: MODELING AND ANALYSIS OF NETWORKED SYSTEMS

 Department: Civil & Environmental Engr

 Credit Hours: 3

 Must be enrolled in one of the following Level(s):

 Description: This course introduces methods for modeling, characterizing and predicting the behavior of complex infrastructure and technological systems.
 The discussed analysis methods rely on network science optimization, and computational complexity principles so as to unravel the emergent features of structural and infrastructure systems.
 Topological properties, ranking tools, dynamic processes, and percolation-based resilience are studied from analytical, algorithmic, and numerical simulation perspectives.
 The course also explores interdependencies and mitigation actions for spatially and temporally evolving systems.
 The graduate level course includes advanced exercises in homework and exams, as well as a research-oriented final project.
 Graduate/Undergraduate Equivalency: CEVE 492.
-Mutually Exclusive: Credit cannot be earned for both CEVE 592 and CEVE 492.
+Mutually Exclusive: Cannot register for CEVE 592 if student has credit for CEVE 492.
 Repeatable for Credit.